What's New

 Summary Statistics page

 Each time The IUCN Red List is updated, the Summary Statistics page (in the Resources and Publications section) is also updated to provide statistics for the most recent version of the Red List.
 The Summary Statistics page also includes links to the automated statistics tables.
-Note that from the 2022-1 Red List onwards, the calculation for proportion of threatened species now includes threatened (CR, EN and VU) and Extinct in the Wild (EW) species.

 Spatial Data Download page